Category Archives: Former Monarchies

 In 1515, François I, King of France made a political agreement with Pope Leo X, born Giovanni de’ Medici, the second son of Lorenzo the Magnificent.
 Pope Leo’s nephew Lorenzo II de’ Medici, Duke of Urbino (Catherine’s father) had just come to power in Florence, and François I suggested a marriage alliance to cement the political agreement and proposed that Lorenzo II should marry Madeleine de La Tour d’Auvergne, from a French noble family.
 Lorenzo II agreed and François I hosted an extravagant wedding for them at the Château d’Amboise in France.

-Madeleine’s sister Anne survived her by five years but died childless and so five-year-old Catherine de’Medici not only had wealth from her father but also the wealth of the Counties of Auvergne and Boulogne and the Barony of La Tour from her mother’s family.
+Madeleine’s sister Anne survived her by five years but died childless so five-year-old Catherine de’Medici inherited wealth from her father and also the wealth of the Counties of Auvergne and Boulogne and the Barony of La Tour from her mother’s family.
 In 1519, knowing all this might happen, it is no wonder that François I wanted to raise Catherine at the French court as a potential bride for one of his sons but Pope Leo X had other plans.
 He wanted Catherine to be raised within the de Medici family.

 Henri II, King of France, Catherine’s husband; Credit – Wikipedia